Darren Sarll

 Sarll began his career in football as a midfielder in non-League football and entered management with English Football League club Stevenage in 2016.
-Following his departure in 2018, he managed National League clubs Yeovil Town and Woking.
+Following his departure in 2018, he managed National League clubs Yeovil Town, Woking and Hartlepool United.

 Playing career

 A midfielder, Sarll began his career in the Ipswich Town youth system and later joined the youth team at Isthmian League Premier Division club Hitchin Town, from which he graduated into the first team, before departing in 2002.
 He subsequently played in the Conference South, the Southern League and the Spartan South Midlands League for Berkhamsted Town, Bedford Town, St Albans City, Chelmsford City, Dunstable Town, Hemel Hempstead Town, Chesham United and Biggleswade United.
 After taking up coaching and dropping out of non-League football, he moved into Sunday league football.

 Managerial and coaching career

 Stevenage Borough

 Sarll began his coaching career with Conference club Stevenage Borough and served as a coach in a variety of youth and reserve roles.
 During the 2006–07 season, he managed the youth team to the final of the Colwyn Cup, which was lost to Dunstable Town.